dsmith42/dsmith42/README.md

 - 👋 Hi, I’m @dsmith42
-- 👀 I’m interested in iOS and Android development, machine learning and data analysis.
-Oh and mechanical keyboards!
+- 👀 I’m interested in iOS, Android and web development, as well as dabbling with machine learning and data analysis.
+Oh, and mechanical keyboards!
-- 🌱 I’m currently learning some WatchOS
+- 🌱 I’m currently learning JS and TS
-- 💞️ I’m looking to collaborate on cool projects.
+- 💞️ I’m looking to improve my development skills and experience.
-- 📫 How to reach me dsmith42@tutanota.com
+- 📫 How to reach me: dsmith42@tutanota.com

 <!---
 dsmith42/dsmith42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.